caporaso-lab/q2-books/q2-shotgun/q2-shotgun/03-contig-analysis.md

     --o-contigs "./moshpit-tutorial/cache:contigs" \
     --verbose
 ```
-Alternatively, you can also use `qiime assembly assemble-spades` to assemble contigs with SPAdes
+Alternatively, you can also use `qiime assembly assemble-spades` to assemble contigs with SPAdes.

 ## Contig taxonomic annotation workflow